CookEat help

 Shop

-Shop turns your meal plan into a shopping list so you know exactly what to buy for the week.
+Shop turns your meal plan into a shopping list (manual) — a simple list from your plan so you know what to buy.
+Available to signed-in Free and Premium members.

-• Auto-generated lists — ingredients from your weekly plan, combined and grouped by aisle so you buy only what you need.
+• List from your plan — ingredients from your week, combined and grouped by aisle.

 • Tick as you go — check items off while you shop; your progress is saved.